wadelau/Hanjst/README.md

 # Hanjst
 Han JavaScript Template Language and Engine

+.

 Han is the surname of my wife, and one of the given names of my daughter and son.

-Han is also Chinese in Pinyin, H¨¤nr¨¦n.
+Han is also Chinese in Pinyin, HÃ nrÃ©n.

 Hanjst is intentionally designed to stop further "Reinventing the wheel" for HTML template engines though it sounds ridiculous.